Ways to Wear a Scarf & How to Tie a Scarf: The Definitive Guide

 13. How to wear a Plaid Blanket Scarf

 If you want to have an outfit that screams the holidays without having to wear Christmas sweaters, a red plaid scarf is a perfect way to wear holiday colors in a chic way.
-In this outfit, I paired a red plaid scarf with red hat, forest green cross-body purse, and a white sweater.
-It’s a fun outfit that works great during the holiday season, whether you are going shopping or to visit family.
-And there are different ways to wear a scarf like this, from the simple way I let it hang, to a double loop and tied in the back, or a stylish French knot.
+In this outfit, I paired a red plaid scarf with a red hat, forest green cross-body purse, and a white sweater.
+It’s a fun outfit that works great during the holiday season, whether you are going shopping or visiting family.
+And there are different ways to wear a scarf like this, from the simple way I let it hang, to a double loop and tied in the back or a stylish French knot.

 14. Wear a White Scarf to the Office

 As in the scarf outfit #3 above, I used this white scarf to create another black-and-white outfit, this time for the office.
 This scarf outfit started with a simple dress, but this time I added some print with the heels.
 (Yes, you can wear a scarf with a dress!)
 As I mentioned before, black-and-white outfits really stand out in the fall and it’s a stylish way to make an impression at work.
 Try a simple black pencil skirt paired with a silk blouse or button-down with the scarf; both will work equally well.

 If you’re working on a color theme, a scarf is a great way to add to some color coordinating fun.
 Black and blue are two common wardrobe colors, with blue being primarily denim.
 In this black-and-blue outfit, I wore a blue scarf to add another blue hue to the outfit and to add some fullness.
 Since the outfit is very sleek up and down, the scarf also created dimension.
 You might also try the reverse by wearing black jeans and a denim jacket for a slightly different black-and-blue look.